fyrkantis/SkiResortTycoon/README.md

 - [ ] Improve performance by only updating cells next to the ones changed.
 - [ ] Vary material per triangle for cliffs, instead of per hexagon.
 - [ ] Clean up water generation.

+### Interaction

+- [ ] TAB to cycle between hovered items.
+- [ ] Fix cells being picked through items, even when the correct tool is selected.
+- [ ] Generally improve the logic for selecting items by selecting cells.